A conditional space-time POD formalism for intermittent and rare events: example of acoustic bursts in turbulent jets: Introduction

-In this paper, we present a data-driven approach to isolate and identify intermittent structures in a statistical manner by leveraging both their temporal and spatial coherence.
-As an example, we choose the highly intermittent super-directive acoustic radiation of a hot turbulent jet.
+As an example, we choose the highly intermittent acoustic Mach wave acoustic radiation of a hot turbulent jet.
 The jet-noise problem is of eminent technical interest for the aviation industry, in particular as it applies to naval aviation: aircraft carrier flight crew personnel operate in one of the world's loudest work environments, and regularly suffer from hearing loss due to overexposure to intermittent noise~\citep{aubert2011measurements}.
 In figure~\ref{fig:LES_m0_burstVsQuiet}, we contrast two time instances of the flow field obtained from a high-fidelity numerical simulation~\citep{bres2017unstructured}.
 As in~\cite{koenig2013farfield}, we use a wavelet transform of the pressure signal at a probe location in the far-field to identify loud events, or acoustic bursts, and distinguish them from quieter periods in which the pressure fluctuations are closer to their statistical mean.